open-spaced-repetition/fsrs4anki/README.md

 FSRS4Anki consists of two main parts: scheduler and optimizer.

-The scheduler replaces the Anki's built-in scheduler and schedules the cards according to the FSRS algorithm.
+- The scheduler replaces the Anki's built-in scheduler and schedules the cards according to the FSRS algorithm.

-The optimizer uses machine learning to learn your memory patterns and finds parameters that provide the best fit to your review history.
+- The optimizer uses machine learning to learn your memory patterns and finds parameters that provide the best fit to your review history.
+For details about the working of the optimizer, please read [the mechanism of optimization](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-mechanism-of-optimization).

-For more details about the FSRS algorithm, please read the [Wiki](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
+For details about the FSRS algorithm, please read [the algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
 If you are interested, you can also read my papers:
 - [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/) (free access), and
 - [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://www.researchgate.net/publication/369045947_Optimizing_Spaced_Repetition_Schedule_by_Capturing_the_Dynamics_of_Memory) (submit request).